Digital marketing has grown leaps and bounds over the last few years and pay-per-click campaigns are an excellent example of the growing digitization.

 The next step is to make sure that the PPC ad leads directly to the landing page.
 You want your ad to match the landing page.
 It shows consistency to the prospect, and Google improves your quality score when you provide relevant content on the landing page that users appreciate.

 One of the best ways to do this is to personalize your ads to your target market.
-This way they feel that every step from the PPC ad to the landing page to the conversion, matches with people’s specific emotional appeals.
+This way they feel that every step from the PPC ad to the landing page to the conversion, matches people’s specific emotional appeals.

 Tips for designing a PPC landing page